grafana/grafana/docs/sources/alerting/configure-notifications/manage-contact-points/_index.md

 1. Click **Edit**.
    A dialog box opens where you can select templates.
-1. Click **Select existing template** to select a template and preview it using the default payload.
+1. [Optional] Click **Select existing template** to select a template and preview it using the default payload.

+   Click **Save** to use just a single template in the field.

    You can also copy the selected template and use it in the custom tab.

-1. Click **Enter custom message** to customize and edit the field directly.
+1. [Optional] Click **Enter custom message** to customize and edit the field directly.
 Note that the title changes depending on the field you are editing.

+   Click **Save** to use just a single template in the field.

 1. You can switch between the two tabs to access the list of available templates and copy them across to the customized version.